-A prostatectomy is a surgery to remove the prostate gland and seminal vesicles.
-The prostate gland and seminal vesicles are part of the male reproductive system.
+This surgery removes the prostate gland and seminal vesicles.
+Both are part of the male reproductive system.
 They make and store the milky fluid that forms part of semen.

 The procedure can be done as: